notoriousbfg/tim/NOTES.md

 vscode-go has a feature where you can visualise test coverage for a piece of code.
 It's very useful for seeing which parts of the interpreter we know work.
 I've found how impossible any of this would be without tests.

 I think alot of the type checking I wrote yesterday with reflection will be slow.
 I should try to refactor it with a type switch.

+I was actually feeling quite dispirited by all of the Go type stuff.
+Writing about it here made the problem seem smaller and more manageable.
+Hopefully I can get back on track by implementing new language features soon.

+The lexer doesn't appear to be adding semicolons at the end of lists.
+I think I previously implemented this wrong.